AadyaSrivastava/ServerSecurityProject/README.md

 Yarrow's second module detects phishing pages across the internet for various email providers via a Ruleset Database (RSD) inspired from Yara rules.
 RSD is an open-source plugin that will enable detection of any phishing page for email, corporate logins, payment providers, or other pages that may be used to malicisouly harvest credentials.

-Yarrow is supported as a research project by Censys API that enables internet scanning for support both the modules.
-Yarrow drills further in the results and obtains the file's checksums (hashes) and then scans the output against several malware databases.
+Yarrow is supported as a research project by Censys API that enables internet scanning for both the modules.
+Yarrow uses the results and then drills further by obtaining Portable Executable (EXE) checksums and then analyses them across several malware databases.

-Yarrow published open-source feeds that contain list of Servers that host malicious files or phishing pages under MIT license.
+Yarrow is published an open-source non-commerical platform that generates feeds containing list of Servers that host malicious files or phishing pages under MIT license.
 <br><br>

 **Task List for module**